mrzinger/tello-deck/README.md

 # Tello-Deck

-Make your Steam Deck as a controller for DJI Tello drone.
+Transform your Steam Deck into a controller for the DJI Tello drone.

-This project uses:
+This project incorporates:
-* GTK-3 for the application GUI.
+* GTK-3 for the GUI.
-* GStreamer framework with plug-ins for displaying video output and data from the drone.
+* GStreamer framework and plug-ins for video and data streaming.
-* ffmpeg to record and save the video output into a file.
+* ffmpeg for recording and saving video.

-Big shout out to Suphi and his project https://gitlab.com/Suphi/Tello as it was largely used as basis for this app.
+Special thanks to Suphi and his project (https://gitlab.com/Suphi/Tello) for providing the foundation for this app.

 ## Controls

-- <kbd>☰</kbd> = Takeoff/Land
+- <kbd>☰</kbd>: Takeoff/Land
-- <kbd>⧉</kbd> = Start/Stop Recording Camera
+- <kbd>⧉</kbd>: Start/Stop Recording
-- <kbd>Ⓐ</kbd> = High/Low speed mode
+- <kbd>Ⓐ</kbd>: Toggle Speed Mode
-- <kbd>Ⓑ</kbd> = Camera Mode
+- <kbd>Ⓑ</kbd>: Camera Mode
-- <kbd>Ⓧ</kbd> = None
+- <kbd>Ⓧ</kbd>: Not Assigned
-- <kbd>Ⓨ</kbd> = Scan for Gamepad
+- <kbd>Ⓨ</kbd>: Scan for Gamepad
 ![](ScreenShot.jpg)

 ## Installation